Sensationull/countries-api/README.md

 ###  Continued development

+1. I'd like to add some query/search params so that when you select a country and then navigate back to the page, your previous search terms/region selections are saved.
+This might require a more thorough deep dive into state management with URLSearchParams or useSearchParams.

-0. The error and loading states for the project could use more love.
+2. The error and loading states for the project could use more love.
 Ideally a skeleton loader and some well designed "Error here" states.
 I'm thinking something like a small waving flag animation next to the item either initiating the loading or in place of it...

-1. Pagination would be nice for the homepage.
+3. Pagination would be nice for the homepage.

-2. I'd really like to have the cards fade in when loading rather than pop in and page transitions when the user selects a specific country.
+4. I'd really like to have the cards fade in when loading rather than pop in and page transitions when the user selects a specific country.
 (Done!
 YAY).
 Maybe I'll play around with how you transition between the pages in a more interesting way later...

-3. I kinda hate the way data accessing looks in this iteration of this project looks. ie:
+5. I kinda hate the way data accessing looks in this iteration of this project looks. ie:

 ```tsx